Weekly Cleaning Schedule

 Friday: Living room/family room

-- Dusting surfaces, including blinds and ceiling fans
+- Dust surfaces, including blinds and ceiling fans

 Saturday: Outdoor areas

 If you normally spend Saturdays at home as a family this might be the day you earmark for outdoor cleaning.
-For example, your weekly cleaning schedule might include:
+Some of the outdoor cleaning tasks you might reserve for weekends include:

 - Sweeping your porch or deck